 For answers to questions like these, carefully look over the plan’s “Annual Notice of Change” letter to you.
 Prescription drug plans can change their premiums, deductibles, the list of drugs they cover, and their plan rules for covered drugs, exceptions, and appeals.
 Medicare Advantage plans can change their benefit packages, as well as their provider networks.

-Remember that fraud perpetrators will inevitably use the Open Enrollment Period to try to gain access to individuals’ personal financial information.
+Remember that fraud perpetrators will inevitably use the Annual Enrollment Period to try to gain access to individuals’ personal financial information.
 Medicare beneficiaries should never give their personal information out to anyone making unsolicited phone calls selling Medicare-related products or services or showing up on their doorstep uninvited.
 If you think you’ve been a victim of fraud or identity theft, contact Medicare.

 - Medicare Plan Finder, which helps you find a plan to match your needs: www.medicare.gov/find-a-plan